mpalourdio/zf2-maintenance-mode/README.md

 Eventually, copy ```maintenance.config.global.php.dist``` to ```config/autoload/maintenance.config.global.php``` to personalize the message and/or the http status code and/or the path of the flag file.

-Instead of the message, you can add an html status page by providing the ```html``` option parameter
+Instead of the message, you can add an html status page by providing the ```html``` option parameter.

 Enable maintenance mode
 ==========================